anxiousone/Class-5/README.md

 # <div align="center">The King and The Golden Stag</div>

-Here is the text with the requested formatting applied throughout the story:

-# The King and The Golden Stag

 `Many` `years` ago, a *large* `herd` of `deer` **lived** in a `forest`.
 The `king` of the `land` **was** *fond* of `hunting`, and *every* `day` he **hunted** and **killed** a *few* `deer`. *One* `day`, the `herd` **got** together to **think** of a `way` to **stop** the *unnecessary* `killing`.
 They **decided** that *each* `day` *one* `deer` **would** **present** itself for the `hunt` while the `others` **hid** themselves.
 The `king` **would** then **chase** and **kill** *only* *one* `deer`. *Every* `evening` they **would** **draw** `lots` to **choose** the `deer` to **be** **hunted**.
 In *this* `way`, *every* `deer` **had** a `chance` to **be** *safe* or to **be** **killed**.

 The *next* `morning` they **put** *their* `plan` to `work`.
 When the `king` and *his* `courtiers` **came** to the `forest`, they **found** *only* *one* `deer` near a `stream`.
 They **chased** and **killed** it.
 When they **looked** for *more* `deer`, they **could** not **find** *another*.
 At *last* they **went** back to the `palace`.